Alcohol Detox

 Short-Term Versus Long-Term Detoxification

-There is no standard length of care applied to all alcohol detox programs.
-Like almost everything in addiction treatment, the choices made in terms of style, focus or duration should be based upon the needs of the individual.
-In other words, one patient may quickly work through withdrawal symptoms in just a couple of days and feel prepared and stable enough to begin alcohol addiction treatment while another may take a week or more just to feel well enough to focus.
+Alcohol detox programs vary, just like the patients who need recovery.
+Like almost everything in addiction treatment, options should be based upon the needs of the individual.
+In other words, one person may quickly work through withdrawal symptoms in just a couple of days and feel prepared and stable enough to begin alcohol rehab treatment while another may take a week or more just to feel well enough to focus.

 - The presence of co-occurring medical disorders (e.g., liver disease, osteoporosis, ketoacidosis)